Why "free" does not always mean usable

 1. forms.app — best overall free form builder

 What makes forms.app stand out is the upgrade path.
-When you do outgrow the free tier, paid plans start at ~$19/month (Basic) with generous feature access: custom branding, payment integration (Stripe, PayPal), team collaboration, advanced analytics, and priority support.
-The pricing is significantly more accessible than Typeform (~$25+/month) or Jotform (~$34+/month) while offering comparable core functionality.
+Paid plans start at ~$19/month annually ($29/month monthly) on Basic with custom branding, advanced analytics, folder workspaces, response comments, 2FA, and priority support.
+The pricing is significantly more accessible than Typeform (~$25+/month) or Jotform (~$34+/month) while offering comparable core functionality and the best response-to-price ratio at scale.

 forms.app also excels in specific areas that matter for practical form building: product listing forms for simple e-commerce, digital signature capture for contracts and agreements, and appointment scheduling forms.
 These are features that competitors often gate behind higher-tier plans.